FREE SHIPPING OVER $140 (AUSTRALIA ONLY)

 • Harvesting: Start picking 8–10 weeks after sowing; cut outer leaves first

-Benefits of Growing Parsley in the Garden
+Benefits of Growing in the Garden

 • Attracts pollinators and beneficial insects like bees and ladybirds